Lluisarull/SE_Competition/README.md

 - You can clone this repository by running `git clone https://github.com/Lluisarull/SE_Competition` in your terminal window.
 - Before running the scripts, make sure to set up your environment, installing Python 3.10 and configure the necessary parameters according to the `requirements.txt` file.
+- Also make sure that you have configured the API endpoint and authentication credentials.
 - To run everything, you can type `sh scripts/run_pipeline.sh 2022-01-01 2023-01-01 data/raw_data.csv data/master_gen.csv data/master_load.csv data/clean/data.csv data/clean/train.csv data/clean/test.csv models/model_dictionary.pickle predictions/predictions.json` in the terminal window which runs each file in the src folder.

 ## src